 Trade relations are modest.
-However, Switzerland is among the biggest investors in Bulgaria.
-Total Swiss direct investments in Bulgaria in late 2013 amounted to CHF 613 million, and Swiss companies employ around 8,900 people in Bulgaria.
-As well as the major Swiss investors, which have long been active in Bulgaria, in recent years an increasing number of SMEs have also discovered Bulgaria as an interesting manufacturing location and are investing in the high-tech industry.
+Switzerland is nonetheless one of the biggest investors in Bulgaria.
+At the end of 2016 Switzerland was Bulgaria's eighth-largest source of foreign direct investment.
+Alongside the major Swiss investors who have had a presence in Bulgaria for many years, recently a growing number of SMEs have also discovered Bulgaria as an attractive manufacturing location and are investing in high-tech industry.
 Bulgaria's central location in south-eastern Europe and its EU membership are two important reasons for this.

 The partnership between Switzerland and the Bulgarian-Swiss Chamber of Commerce (BSCC) promotes bilateral economic relations.

 As part of Switzerland's enlargement contribution to Bulgaria, Switzerland supports Bulgaria's introduction of a modern dual vocational education and training system tailored to the needs of the employment market.
 The agreed vocational education and training project has a total budget of roughly CHF 3.5 million.
 Furthermore, cooperation on research projects between Swiss and Bulgarian universities and academic institutions will be promoted, for example in the area of ecological agriculture and forestry.